Hot Wheel

 Der Diskrete Charme der Trägheit

-Der Diskrete Charme der Trägheit (The Discrete Charm of Inertia), performance as part of the opera piece 'Der Diskrete Charme Der Reduktion' at Komische Oper, Berlin
+Der Diskrete Charme der Trägheit (The Discrete Charm of Inertia), performance as part of the opera piece 'Der Diskrete Charme Der Reduktion' (dir.
+Schorsch Kamerun) at Komische Oper, Berlin

 The audience walked freely through the room with headphones, hearing live contemporary opera compositions.
 They watch different live happenings around the space.